srcreigh/srcreigh.github.io/src/blog/posts/preparing-for-uw-coop-part-one.markdown

 Having public discussions about good things to learn and do for UW co-op is really becoming a habit of mine.
 There is the aforementioned [reddit thread][] I started, asking for cool things to do to prepare for UW co-op before I arrived, and right after getting my co-op job at Relay last summer (2013), I wrote [this blog post][last year] to talk about things I did that seemed to help score me that great first job.

-Liam Horne, Evy Kassirer, and Charles Lin are the friends that I spoke to about this post.
+Liam Horne, Evy Kassirer, and Charles Lin are some of the friends that I spoke to about this post.
 They're all in CS co-op at UW, and they are all doing awesome things on co-op this summer.
 Liam, in his second year, is Lead Developer at Piinpoint, a UW Velocity startup.
 They are in the current Y-Combinator batch.
 Evy has just finished first year, and is in California right now, interning at Google.
 Evy could be considered a success story for this kind of discussion; she&rsquo;s told me that [the post I made last year][last year] helped her a lot.
 Lastly, in his second year, my friend Charles is hacking monetization at LinkedIn in California for his second co-op term.

+In addition to those three, various friends of mine helped edit, revise and give thoughts about this post.
+Thanks to Sankarshan, Angelina, and Jacob.

 ## Introduction
 This post is about the development environment.
 However, before I talk about that I want to introduce a few themes that I feel I will return to again and again throughout these posts.